galasa-dev/automation/README.md

 We still initially clone the automation repository, but we then do a series of docker builds for the custom images which we then push to [harbor](harbor.galasa.dev/common), with the tag 'main'.

-Fianlly, we perform the task 'git-clean'
+Fianlly, we perform the task 'git-clean' on the Automation repository.

 ### main-wrapping